Signs of change: how addresses are saving lives in South Africa’s townships

 It’s Thursday morning in KwaNdengezi.
 In a clearing outside the community hall, with grass poking through the crumbling tarmac, a crowd is gathering.
 The women cluster together, laughing and chatting with their neighbours, several bouncing wide-eyed babies on their hips.
 Men stand in groups, or lean casually against walls, curiously eyeing a colourful handcart that is setting up in the centre of the clearing.
 This cart is the first of its kind – it isn’t peddling fruit, cleaning products or cheap mobile phones – it’s creating the township’s first home address signs.

 KwaNdengezi, in the province of KwaZulu-Natal, sits on the very western edge of Durban’s townships.
 Around half of South Africa’s urban population lives in townships and informal settlements, accounting for 38% of working-age citizens, but home to nearly 60% of its unemployed.
 KwaNdengezi has a population of around 54,000 people, and its 11,000 homes range from solid brick buildings to self-built shacks of corrugated iron and wood.
 They dot the green hillsides, loosely connected by dirt roads.
 KwaZulu-Natal is one of the poorest provinces in South Africa, and only 73% of households have access to piped water.
 The province has a high incidence of health issues including HIV, AIDS, TB and childhood malnutrition.
-HIV infection amongst pregnant women at 37%, which is 10% above the national average.
+HIV infection amongst pregnant women is at 37%, which is 10% above the national average.

 KwaNdengezi’s chaotic layout makes finding a specific location, or telling someone where you live, almost impossible.
 The majority of the criss-crossing networks of roads have no official names, and there’s no signage.
 The few houses that are numbered don’t follow a logical order.
 Residents rely on descriptive directions – ‘take a left at the church, then right at the school and it’s a red door’.
 These can be misunderstood or misremembered, require detailed local knowledge and take a long time to say.
 There are also no street lights, so using landmarks to find your way is almost impossible at night.